Revisiting the dynamics of Bose-Einstein condensates in a double well by deep learning with a hybrid network: Integrated Learning

 \section{Integrated Learning}

 A universal study for the population dynamics in an asymmetric double-well is performed.
 Motivated by Ref.\cite{wy1} it is possible to utilize the feedback of loss from ResNet learning to train the former LSTM network, instead of a direct frequency learning by it, in order to accelerate the learning speed.
 The role of LSTM is providing the frequency information for the next ResNet learning due to the thin and small convolutional network of Resnet.
-Similarly, the frequency periodicity verification is carried out by using \textit{Poincar\'{e} section} as shown in Supplementary Fig. S2.
-If the loss function of ResNet can be treated as an indicator for the LSTM network's learning it would largely improve its learning efficiency.
-Because the MSE loss function defines the deviation between final outcome and the ground-truth value.
+Similarly, the periodicity verification is carried out by using \textit{Poincar\'{e} section} as shown in Fig.\ref{figureA2}.
+The feedback mechanism in our integrated DL scheme means that the loss function of ResNet can be treated as an indicator for the LSTM network's learning, and it would largely improve its learning efficiency.
+Because the MSE loss function defines the deviation between the final outcome and the ground-truth value.